The Collection (film): Release

-The International distribution rights of The Collection are licensed by Cinema Management Group.
+The international distribution rights of The Collection are licensed by Cinema Management Group.

-Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 36% based on 50 reviews, with an average rating of 4.6/10.
-The site's critics consensus reads, "The Collection offers more grisly thrills and twisted humor than its predecessor; in other words, fun for genre fans, but unpleasant for anyone else."
-On Metacritic the film has a weighted average score of 38 out of 100, based on 16 critics, indicating "generally unfavorable reviews".
+With a negative review, Bilge Elibri from Vulture stated "...It’s like a nightmare designed by someone who’s heard a lot about nightmares but has never actually had one."

 Box office

-On its opening weekend, The Collection grossed $3.1 million across 1,403 theaters in the United States, about $500,000 less than the opening weekend of the first film.
-The worldwide gross was $8.9 million.
+On its opening weekend, The Collection grossed $3,104,269 across 1,403 theaters in the United States, about $500,000 less than the opening weekend of the first film.
+It grossed $9,929,706 worldwide.

-Suspended sequel
+Sequel

 In November 2012, prior to the release of The Collection, series creators Marcus Dunstan and Patrick Melton confirmed a sequel film was in development under the title The Collected.
 An announcement was made in August 2014 that the film would move forward with LD Entertainment and that Josh Stewart would reprise his role of Arkin.
 Development continued at a slow place and in September 2018 Bloody Disgusting attributed the underperformance of The Collection as to why the film had stalled out in development.

 During May 2019 Stewart unveiled a poster for the film, revealing the project had been revived.
 Emma Fitzpatrick was slated to return as Elena while Tom Atkins was confirmed as portraying Arkin's father.
 It was also confirmed that David Brown and Brett Forbes would produce.
 As LD Entertainment was no longer involved with the project, Brown shopped the film at the Cannes Film Festival and acquired the international rights to the film through his studio Clear Horizon Entertainment.

 Filming began on September 23, 2019 in Atlanta with Atkins, Randy Havens, Dot-Marie Jones, and Navi Rawat officially joining the cast.
 In October, Peter Giles was revealed to be playing The Collector.
 After eight days of filming, production unexpectedly shut down.
 The cast expected production to pick up again by late October 2019.
 Filming was then believed to begin once again in Vancouver in early 2021, but production never took place.
 In April 2021, Dunstan claimed that props were stolen from the set and that the producers had not been in contact with him since the closure of production and that he does not have the rights to the film, preventing him from finishing it.
 Melton added that "very little" of the film was shot.

+In 2022, it was confirmed that while production had been delayed it was not cancelled.
+In July 2024, Dunstan revealed that the project continues to be in development.